 When the Authority requests betting data, it is only requesting betting data of account holders that fall within the remit of the MGA licence.
 Therefore, when the MGA asks in the Industry Performance Returns (IPRs) how many suspicious accounts have been recorded, the MGA is only referring to those that fall under its remit.

-To be able to access the portal and the Suspicious Betting Reporting Mechanism (SBRM), the Power User of the operator submitting the report must provide the necessary rights (of an Approver/Contributor) to the individual accessing the SBRM.
+To be able to access the portal and the Suspicious Betting Reporting Mechanism (SBRM), the Access Rights Administrator of the operator submitting the report must provide the necessary rights (of an Approver) to the individual accessing the SBRM.

 For guidance on how to make use of the mechanism, the Authority has published a manual which acts as a point of reference when reporting suspicious betting activity to the MGA.